Saturn369/DarknetHoneyPot/README.md

 # DarknetHoneyPot
-A literal darknet honeypot.
+A darknet honeypot.
 Use it for inspiration or for your cybersecurity portfolio.

 ---